Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 How to Find Podcasts for Guest Opportunities

 Research Multiple Podcast Directories and Platforms.
-Scouting various directories to find appropriate shows can yield possibilities.
+Scouring various directories to find appropriate shows can yield possibilities.
 The good news is that many podcast directories and platforms are categorized by topic and have search tools.

 Get Google to Help You.
 Typing in "[your industry, topic or market] podcasts" in Google or other search engines may draw up some podcasts to consider.